functorz-tech/momen_doc/deployment/permissions.md

 ---

 # Permissions
-The permission system is the infrastructure of commercial software.
+The permission system is the foundation of commercial software.
 Through refined permission control, it can effectively prevent data leakage, unauthorized access, and other security risks, ensuring the integrity and confidentiality of the system and data.
 Momen provides a permission management system that combines Role-Based Access Control (RBAC) and Attribute-Based Access Control (ABAC).
 While ensuring data security, it also allows for flexible and precise permission control.

 ## Basic Concepts
 * **Role**: A collection of a type of users; user permission control is achieved by granting users roles, where roles are bound with multiple permissions.